 - where the transaction is invoiced to the UK company or

-- where the invoice is sent to the non-EC branch.
+- where the invoice is sent to the non-EU branch.